 Categories

 HTML/SR Lookup milker

-Updated 17 September 2025 – fixed links that were broken Below is a list of links to each of the HTML elements in the screen-reader-HTML-support tables following an element named link will display the Screen Reader HTML Support – Lookup app with the data for that element.
+Updated 24 September 2025 – repointed links to new home Below is a list of links to each of the HTML elements in the screen-reader-HTML-support tables following an element named link will display the Screen Reader HTML Support – Lookup app with the data for that element.
 This works due to each link having the […]

+Categories